 Other beverages and substances to avoid before your procedure:

 - Tobacco products of all kinds (for at least three months before surgery)

 Healthy Habits to Incorporate Before Surgery

-If you have questions or would like to schedule an appointment, please contact Dr. Larry Wolford's office using our online contact form or call 214-828-9115
+If you have questions or would like to schedule an appointment, don’t hesitate to get in touch with Dr. Larry Wolford’s office using our online contact form or call 214-828-9115